funRiceGenes/funRiceGenes.github.io/_posts/A/2015-01-20-alphaAmy3~OsAmy3D~RAmy3D.md

 * **Key message**
     + RAmy1A and RAmy3E were expressed in all tissues while RAmy3D was expressed in all tissues except the immature seeds
     + RAmy1A transcript was most abundant in the germinating seeds, while RAmy3D and RAmy3E transcripts were most abundant in callus and immature seeds, respectively
+    + Using the RAmy3D promoter system in transgenic rice cell suspensions results in two phases of the culture, the growth phase and the induction phase

 * **Connection**
     + __alphaAmy3~OsAmy3D~RAmy3D__, __OsMYBS1__, [Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation](http://www.ncbi.nlm.nih.gov/pubmed?term=Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation%5BTitle%5D), SnRK1A accumulation was previously shown to be required for MYBS1 expression, which transactivates Amy3D by binding to a cis-acting element found in the proximal region of all Amy3 subfamily gene promoters (the TA box)